 Thomas WebTrax offers advanced filtering features that enable you to prioritize the highest value opportunities for your marketing team to nurture, and your sales team to pursue.
 You can specify criteria such as industry, location, company size, and revenue range, then easily isolate and view the activity of buyers that meet those exact specifications.
-You can also specify the highest value pages from among all of your online content, and receive alerts when buyers interact with those pages.
+You can also specify the highest value pages from among all of your online content.
 All filters and settings are easily adjustable, so you can ensure that the high-value opportunities you identify are always aligned with your evolving sales priorities and business goals.

 Engage your opportunities.

 Once you’ve identified your high-value opportunities, the Opportunity Intelligence delivered by Thomas WebTrax enables your marketing and sales teams to engage and enable those in-market buyers like never before.
 By understanding where the buyer is along their buying journey, and by having insight into what they’re interested in, your marketing tactics and sales outreach calls can align precisely with what the buyer wants and needs at every stage throughout that journey.
 With the ability to feed your Thomasnet.com RFIs directly into your marketing automation system, Thomas WebTrax is an ideal solution for keeping your pipeline full and your sales team motivated.